 4. People Protection Committee, Paris [Ile de France II] (France), 05/10/2011, ref 2011-08-02

 Not available in web format, please use the contact details below to request a patient information sheet

-Severe haemophilia A
+Severe haemophilia A in children

 There is just one treatment arm: prophylactic treatment with rFVIII.